JacobBumgarner/VesselVio/Build.md

 We use pyenv installed with Homebrew, a popular python environment manager.
 If you've already got a python environment setup, skip to step 3.

-1. Install [Homebrew](https://brew.sh) as instructed by the developers.
+1. Install [Homebrew](https://brew.sh) as instructed by the developers (should be a simply copy and paste).

-2. Install [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) as instructed by the developers or by pasting the following code into a terminal window:
+2. Install [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) by pasting the following code into a terminal window:
 ```markdown
 brew install pyenv
 brew install pyenv-virtualenv